 Roasted Chicken with Clementines is a masterful Yotam Ottolenghi recipe from his seminal cookbook, Jerusalem.
-This easy chicken dinner has layer upon layer of flavor punctuated by those gorgeous charred clementines!
+This easy sheet pan chicken dinner has layer upon layer of flavor punctuated by those gorgeous charred clementines!

 Here’s another tribute to the new cookbook Jerusalem by Yotam Ottolenghi and Sami Tamimi, the two London-based chefs who grew up in opposite ends of Jerusalem and have teamed together to share classic dishes filtered through their very different perspectives.
 This is one of those dishes that just goes off in a new direction for most of us…fennel, clementines, anise liqueur and thyme is a potent mix of flavors.
 Then, because it’s cooked at a very high heat, it all caramelizes into a masterpiece.
 I just love the crispy chicken next to those bright charred clementines.

 There are several layers of anise flavor in this dish with the fresh fennel, fennel seeds, and the anise liqueur.
 There is a sweetness from the orange juice and the brown sugar, a slight bitterness from the clementines, and a sharpness from the mustard and lemon.
 The aroma of fresh thyme hovers over it all.
 It’s sophisticated and unusual.

 The green grocer at my store pointed me to these small local tangerines.
 They aren’t quite as tiny as clementines, but any small tangerine you can find will work.

 The recipe calls for arak, a middle eastern anise liqueur, but you can substitute any similarly flavored variety like Pernod or ouzo.
 And, if you’re like me and you don’t have any of those in your collection, try buying a couple of small airline sized bottles.

 I love the look of the grainy mustard in the sauce…you just know it’s going to be delicious.